 4. When to start the process

 Since many schools have different deadlines, and early action and early decision applications complicate this even further, there’s no single date by which you should request a letter of recommendation.
-In general though, we recommend asking your recommenders for a letter a minimum of two months before the deadline.
-This will give your letter writers plenty of time to review your resume, write the letter, and tackle any technical issues they might encounter.
+In general though, we recommend asking your recommenders for a letter in the late spring of your junior year, and at minimum, at least two months before the submission deadline.
+This will give your letter writers plenty of time to review your resume, write the letter, and tackle any technical issues they might encounter during the submission process.
 Keep in mind, you can submit your application through The Common App before your recommenders submit their letters.
 That means you can’t use your teachers’ potential procrastination as an excuse for your own.
-Getting your application in early means less stress and more time for senior year, so make sure you stay proactive about getting in all of your materials ahead of time and also check in with your teachers to get your letter in on time
+Getting your application in early means less stress and more time for senior year, so make sure you stay proactive about submitting all of your materials ahead of time and check in with your teachers to get your letter in on time.

 5. Why you should ask for a letter of recommendation

-Aside from the fact that most college applications will require you to provide one or more recommendation letters, letters of rec are a great way to practice skills of self-advocating, time-management, and even humility by asking someone for a favor that can have a major impact on your future.
-The letter of recommendation is an integral part of the common app for a reason.
-Much like your personal statement, a recommendation letter provides more insight to the person behind the application.
-In a way, your letters of rec provide an even better picture of you, because it’s a chance for your prospective colleges to see you through the eyes of a trusted teacher, counselor, or mentor.
+Aside from the fact that most college applications will require you to provide one or more letters of recommendation, letters of rec are a great way to practice skills of self-advocacy, time-management, and even humility by asking someone for a favor that can have a major impact on your future.
+The letter of recommendation is an integral part of the Common Application for a reason.
+Much like your personal statement, a recommendation letter provides more insight into the person behind the application.
+In a way, your letters of rec provide an even better picture of you, because they allow your prospective colleges to see you through the eyes of a trusted teacher, counselor, or mentor.